-- Talk the way you would normally talk, and don’t worry so much about focusing on specific keywords.
+- Talk the way you would usually talk, and don’t worry so much about focusing on specific keywords.
 That means you can be more expressive, such as using exclamation points and emojis.

-- Use more verbs and adverbs, and use less nouns or adjectives.
+- Use more verbs and adverbs and use fewer nouns or adjectives.
 Action-based words resonate more with users because they imply that something will happen.

 - Always include a picture with your posts, and try to produce the image yourself.
 90% of the information transmitted to the brain is visual, and people process visual information 60,000 times faster than text.

-- An easy way to create images for your social media posts is to take photos with your smart phone and use an app to put text over it.
-It might not be as good as having a professional graphic designer, but if is one way to get started.
+- An easy way to create images for your social media posts is to take photos with your smartphone and use an app to put text over it.
+It might not be as good as having a professional graphic designer, but it is one way to get started.

 - If you include a link, which you generally should, ask for a click.
 (Example: “Click here to ____”).

 For more tips on social media for your dealership, click here.

 - Convey a sense of urgency.

 - Add “Right Now,” “Today,” or “In [Year]” at the end of your title.

 - Try to use the present tense of your verbs when you can.